threefoldfoundation/info_sdk/src/farming/farm_migration.md

 ### Step 2

 Now click on your **newly created identity** and make it your default!
-This will make the dashboard load in your identity from your 3Bot connect app.
+This will make the dashboard load in your identity from your ThreeFold Connect app.
 In this example we click on **John** and make it our default.

 ![new id](./img/new_set_default.png)